 A word of warning: very dark slides/negatives are very difficult to convert.
 It produces a picture, but the quality is not very good.

-For photographs I use the top of the range Canon 9000F Mark II Professional Scanner.
+For photographs and large slides/negatives I use the top of the range Epson V850 Pro Scanner.

 I use ICE4 technology (the latest) , which gives crisp, sharp and high quality pictures.
 It also removes dust and scratches.
 The machines first scans the slide, then scans it with infrared, then scans it again removing any small scratches, dust and small blemishes.
 Dust and scratches show up particularly in sky sections of photos, so I use this technology as standard when scanning slides.